alexomaset/quizboard/README.md

 ## Author
 Alex Omaset
 ## Description
-Triangle tracker is an app that allows the user to calculate the area of a triangle and know the type of triangle.
+Quizboard is an app that allows a student to take a test online and submitt the answers then returns the marks scored
 ## Set-up requirements
 * PC
 * Google chrome/Mozilla